 To be eligible, you must meet the following criteria:

-• Have completed at least four full semesters of study at URI
+- Have completed at least five full semesters of study at URI

-• Still have at least three semesters of undergraduate study to complete at URI
+- Still have at least two semesters of undergraduate study to complete at URI

 This early contingent admission pathway is highly selective.
 Competitive applicants typically demonstrate a strong commitment to serving medically underserved communities and possess the academic and professional qualifications indicative of readiness for medical school.